-Workspace has in place its Code of Conduct and Anti-Slavery Policy with which Workspace's Suppliers are expected to adhere.
-Workspace also has the right to carry out audits to monitor compliance and the right to require periodic certification on compliance.
+Workspace has in place a Code of Conduct and Anti-Slavery Policy with which Workspace's Suppliers are expected to adhere.

 Workspace views any breaches by a Supplier of Workspace's policies or the Supplier's contractual commitments very seriously.
 Breaches may result in Workspace requiring an immediate remediation plan.
 Workspace may also terminate its relationship with any Supplier that is in breach or fails to cooperate with remedying a breach.